×

 Are common prescription medications available in Bahamas?

 "Most prescriptions are readily available.
 I have found for those not commonly at the pharmacies that they will order them for you without a problem.
 I have a reoccurring prescription that they order from England and I have been getting it every month at my local pharmacy without any problem.
 The cost is generally a little higher then it would be in the USA but my prescription coming from England is actually cheaper then what I paid for it in Canada.
-Prescriptions are needed for all prescribed medicines but are easily obtained at any of the clinics," commented one expat who moved to Nassau, Bahamas.
+Prescriptions are needed for all prescribed medicines but are easily obtained at any of the clinics," commented one expat living in Nassau, Bahamas.

 Do you have anything more to add about local medical facilities in Bahamas?

 "The medical facilities and medical care available in The Bahamas are of a very high standard.
 Medical services are provided by both public and private institutions throughout the islands and modern, well-equipped healthcare facilities can be found in major cities, towns, settlements and resorts.
 The Bahamas boasts some of the best-trained and experienced doctors and nurses in the Caribbean and is home to a number of world-class hospitals.
 Many of the medical facilities available in The Bahamas are certified by the Joint Commission International (JCI).
-In addition to offering high-quality medical care, The Bahamas remains one of the safest countries in the Caribbean for healthcare and medical tourism," mentioned one expat in Bahamas.
+In addition to offering high-quality medical care, The Bahamas remains one of the safest countries in the Caribbean for healthcare and medical tourism," said an expat in Bahamas.

 As a foreigner living in Bahamas, will I have access to public healthcare?
 What is it like?